 - Tilling By Sequencing: The TILLING Core carries out high-throughput mutation screening for rice, wheat, Arabidopsis, and tomato populations.

-- Bionano Irys Whole Genome Mapping: The Luo-Lab at UC Davis is offering whole genome mapping services using the Bionano optical mapping technology.
-This is of special interest if the genome assembly for your organism of interest is already of high quality.
+- Bionano Irys Whole Genome Mapping: The Luo Lab at UC Davis offers whole genome mapping services using the Bionano optical mapping technology.
+This is of special value if the genome assembly for your organism of interest is already of high quality.
 Please inquire with Ming-Cheng Luo.